Efficient Algorithms for Weakly-Interacting Quantum Spin Systems: Introduction

 In this paper, we apply this method to establish efficient algorithms for weakly-interacting quantum spin systems at arbitrary temperature.
 Our main results are a fully polynomial-time approximation scheme for the partition function and an efficient approximate sampling scheme for the thermal distribution over a classical spin space.
 Our algorithms are a natural extension of algorithms for high-temperature systems to weakly-interacting systems at arbitrary temperature.

 Our approach is based on the algorithmic cluster expansion methods of Helmuth, Perkins, and Regts~\cite{helmuth2020algorithmic} and Borgs et al.~\cite{borgs2020efficient} for bounded-degree graphs.
 We apply their approach in the setting of bounded-degree bounded-rank multihypergraphs using the framework of Ref.~\cite{mann2024algorithmic}.
 That is, we formulate the partition function as an abstract polymer model following Koteck\'y and Preiss~\cite{kotecky1986cluster}.
 When the polymer weights satisfy a suitable decay condition, the cluster expansion provides a convergent power series representation for the logarithm of the partition function, which can be truncated to obtain efficient approximation algorithms.
 We obtain the sampling algorithm via a standard reduction from approximate sampling to approximate counting based on the chain rule for conditional probabilities.
 We note that our results extend naturally to fermionic systems; however, we focus on spin systems for clarity of presentation.
+We also note that these methods can be used to approximate expectation values of local observables, which can be obtained from derivatives of the partition function.

-Our results complement work on efficient algorithms for approximating the ground state energy and correlation functions of weakly-interacting quantum spin systems~\cite{bravyi2008polynomial}, rapid mixing of thermal samplers for weakly-interacting quantum systems~\cite{tong2025fast, smid2025polynomial, smid2025rapid}, and efficient algorithms for approximating partition functions of weakly-interacting fermionic systems~\cite{chen2025convergence}.
+Our results complement classical algorithms for approximating the ground state energy and correlation functions of weakly-interacting quantum spin systems~\cite{bravyi2008polynomial} and efficient algorithms for approximating partition functions of weakly-interacting fermionic systems~\cite{chen2025convergence}.
+Our results further complement quantum algorithms for rapid mixing of thermal samplers and ground state preparation for weakly-interacting quantum systems~\cite{tong2025fast, smid2025polynomial, zhan2026rapid, smid2025rapid}.
+In particular, our results provide an efficient classical algorithm in the setting of Ref.~\cite{smid2025rapid}.

 This paper is structured as follows.
 In Section~\ref{section:Preliminaries}, we introduce the necessary preliminaries.
 Then, in Section~\ref{section:ApproximateComputationOfThePartitionFunction}, we establish our algorithm for approximating the partition function.
 In Section~\ref{section:ApproximateSamplingFromTheThermalDistribution}, we establish our algorithm for approximately sampling from the thermal distribution over a classical spin space.
 Finally, we conclude in Section~\ref{section:ConclusionAndOutlook} with some remarks and open problems.